 Nexsen Pruet is the Carolinas member of two global networks of independent law firms — Mackrell International and LAWorld — providing us quick access to attorneys in major business centers around the world.
 Check out a video about Mackrell International here and the video about LAWorld here.
 Nexsen Pruet also has strategic cooperation agreements with two leading law firms in China, and deep relationships throughout the country.

 These alliances provide our clients “boots on the ground” and in-depth local knowledge of the law in dozens of jurisdictions.
-In addition to these legal networks, we have attorneys and support staff who are fluent in Chinese, French, German, Swedish, Italian, Portuguese, Russian and Spanish.
+In addition to these legal networks, we have attorneys and support staff who are fluent in Chinese, French, German, Swedish, Italian, Polish, Portuguese, Russian and Spanish.

 Our International Law Group draws on Nexsen Pruet’s many practice areas to provide specific legal knowledge and experience to solve client problems.